cclab-inu/IITP-testbed-mgmt/README.md

 * Requirements

-  You can install Docker and Kubernetes on any Ubuntu platform (e.g., 18.04, 20.04).
+  You can install Docker and Kubernetes on any Ubuntu platform (Recommend : 20.04 (Focal Fossa)).

 * Prerequisites